Thinking About Replacing Your Conservatory Roof? Read This First

 tiled conservatory with rooflight

-According to On The Market, a well-built conservatory can add up to 12% to your property’s value.
-If your current conservatory structure is solid but outdated, replacing just the roof is a cost-effective upgrade that can still make a difference to how your home is viewed by potential buyers.
+Guardian roofs come with long-term product warranties when installed by approved installers.
+With minimal maintenance, they are designed to last for decades.
+According to On The Market, a well-built conservatory can add value to your property.
+If your current conservatory structure is solid but outdated, replacing just the roof is a cost-effective upgrade that can still make a big difference to how your home is viewed by potential buyers.

 plastered conservatory ceiling